aidausmanova/reportGRI/README.md

 - **Disclosure assessment** for completeness and materiality
 - **Upload your report** to view the GRI distribution and do comparative analysis with industry peers, and receive LLM-based indexing suggestions

+The deployed version could be tested on https://reportgri.nliwod.org/

 ---
 ## Installation and Setup